mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ### Credential holding in the wallet

 The default credential query requests a credential of doctype `org.iso.18013.5.1.mDL`, but you can change the credential query in the sample app directly.
-You need to ensure your wallet holds a credential that can fulfil the credential query you are using.
+Make sure your wallet holds a credential that matches the credential query you are configuring.

 ## SDK Guide